Documents for mortgage preapproval

 -

 Your credit score could drop slightly when you get preapproved because the mortgage lender checks your credit report.
 This decrease is only temporary.
-If you’re obtaining preapprovals from more than one lender, you can limit the impact to your score by getting them all within a 45-day window.
+If you’re obtaining preapprovals from more than one lender, you can limit the impact on your score by getting them all within a 45-day window.

 -